How to Become a Chaplain - Home Care

 Step 1: Understand the job description and responsibilities of a Chaplain - Home Care

 What does a Chaplain - Home Care do?

-A Chaplain - Home Care provides spiritual or pastoral counseling to patients, families, or employees.
-Coordinates and plans religious services in conformance with patient religious needs.
-Being a Chaplain - Home Care may require a bachelor's degree.
+A Chaplain - Home Care provides spiritual guidance and support during illness or injury in a home setting.
+Supports patients and families facing difficult medical choices.
+Being a Chaplain - Home Care provides emotional support, spiritual counsel and comfort.
+Plans and coordinates interfaith worship experiences for staff, patients, and families.
+Additionally, Chaplain - Home Care typically requires a master's degree in divinity.
 Typically reports to a supervisor or manager.
-The Chaplain - Home Care gains exposure to some of the complex tasks within the job function.
-Occasionally directed in several aspects of the work.
-To be a Chaplain - Home Care typically requires 2 to 4 years of related experience.
+The Chaplain - Home Care occasionally directed in several aspects of the work.
+Gaining exposure to some of the complex tasks within the job function.
+To be a Chaplain - Home Care typically requires 2 -4 years of related experience.

 Joseph Home Care Network - St Josephs Healthcare System Santa Rosa, CA.